HW-SWeL/BMUSE/README.md

 ### Instructions for running

+First clone the repo to your machine. *Core* is relied on by both *service* and *web*.
+However, *core* can be used in a standalone manner.

 #### core

 Provides the core functionality as an abstract class.
 Additionally, two example classes exist that can be used to scrape either a single given URL or a series of URLs from a given file.
 For most purposes this file scraper is likely to be sufficient and there is no need to explore further.
 If you follow the instructions below you will run the file scraper.